KCBS-TV: As KCBS-TV (1984–present)

 On April 2, 1984, at noon, KNXT changed its call letters to the present KCBS-TV.
 The former KNXT call letters were later used by an unrelated TV station (now KIFR) in Fresno from 1986 to 2021.
 In 1997, it adopted the "CBS2" moniker for its on-air image, following the lead of sister stations WBBM-TV in Chicago and WCBS-TV in New York City.
 For a time during the 1980s and 1990s, KNXT/KCBS-TV had several locally produced programs such as 2 on the Town, a local show similar to Evening Magazine and KABC-TV's Eye on L.A., and KidQuiz, a Saturday morning children's game show hosted by longtime weathercaster Maclovio Perez (for a time in the mid-2000s, its sister station KCAL-TV had broadcast a show called 9 on the Town).

 In 2002, KCBS-TV became a sister station to KCAL-TV after the latter was purchased by Viacom from Young Broadcasting.

 On April 21, 2007, KCBS and KCAL moved from the historic CBS Columbia Square in Hollywood to an all-digital facility at the CBS Studio Center in Studio City.
 With the move, KTLA became the only broadcast station (either in radio or television) in Los Angeles to be based in Hollywood.

-KCBS-TV shut down its analog signal, over VHF channel 2, and switched to analog nightlight service at 1:10 p.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station moved its digital signal from its pre-transition UHF channel 60, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to UHF channel 43, using PSIP to display KCBS-TV virtual channel as 2 on digital television receivers.
+KCBS-TV ended regular programming on its analog signal, over VHF channel 2, and switched to analog nightlight service at 1:10 p.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The nightlight service continued to run until July 12, 2009.
+The station moved its digital signal from its pre-transition UHF channel 60, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to UHF channel 43, using virtual channel 2.

 On October 21, 2014, CBS and Weigel Broadcasting announced the launch of a new digital subchannel service called Decades, scheduled to launch on all CBS-owned stations in the second quarter of 2015, including on KCBS-TV on channel 2.2.
 On September 3, 2018, Decades was replaced on 2.2 by Start TV with Decades moving to Weigel's KAZA-TV.

-On December 4, 2019, CBS Corporation and Viacom remerged into ViacomCBS (now Paramount Global).
+On December 4, 2019, CBS Corporation and Viacom remerged into ViacomCBS (now Paramount Skydance Corporation).

 Programming

-Syndicated programming

-In addition to the CBS network schedule, syndicated programs on KCBS-TV (as of September 2020) include The Drew Barrymore Show, Dr. Phil, Inside Edition, Entertainment Tonight and Judge Judy, all of which are distributed by corporate cousin CBS Media Ventures.